Wearable Joule Thief

 Details of the transformer

 Toroidal Core - 10mm OD x 6mm ID x 5mm Ht (Green ones seem to work best!)

 Number of turns - 26 turns tapped at 8 turns (wind 8 turns, make a tapping point, then carry on winding for a further 18 turns)

 Type of Wire - 0.4mm enamelled copper (27SWG or 26AWG) or 0.45mm if measured with vernier calipers (due to the enamel)

 There's plenty of scope for experimentation.
-A core size of 8mm or 11mm can also be used.
-25 turns tapped at 9 turns works well too!
+Core sizes of 8mm to 11mm can also be used and 25 turns tapped at 9 turns works OK as well

 Big Clive's YouTube video (He coined the name 'Joule Thief')